How do you reach your goals and accomplish your dreams?

 A simple Google search feeds you hundreds of competing and contrasting bits of advice about what you should be doing.
 Multiple sources telling you what you’re missing and promising you a solution.
 And hey, I’m not saying they’re wrong, but they can’t all be right.

 But the distance between where you are and where you want to be is shorter and simpler than you can imagine.

 The only distance that matters is what you can do now.

-The only goal that needs to matters is the one you take action on today.
+The only goal that needs to matter is the one you get started on today.